-Academic biographyJennifer Martyn, BA, MA, PhD, is an Assistant Professor in the School of Applied Languages and Intercultural Studies where she currently lectures in linguistics and applied French language.
-She received her BA in French and English from NUI Galway, and her PhD in Sociolinguistics and Second Language Acquisition from UCD, for which she received an Irish Research Council scholarship.
-She has published a number of refereed chapters, and co-edited the volume Language, Identity and Migration: Voices from Transnational Speakers and Communities (2016).
-She is currently working on a monograph for publication in the Multilingual Matters’ series ‘Second Language Acquisition’ (under contract) on the interface of language learner identity and language ideologies.
-She is an executive committee member of the Irish Association of Applied Linguistics, and has served as a reviewer for international linguistics and applied linguistics publications and series’, including Routledge Linguistics.
+Jennifer Martyn is an Assistant Professor in the School of Applied Languages and Intercultural Studies where she lectures in linguistics and applied French.
+She received her BA in French and English from NUI Galway, and her PhD in Sociolinguistics and Second Language Acquisition from UCD, for which she received an Irish Research Council postgraduate scholarship.
+She recently published a monograph Discourses, Identities and Investment in Foreign Language Learning (2022) with Multilingual Matters, andis the author of a number of other publications, including the edited volume Language, Identity and Migration: Voices from Transnational Speakers and Communities (Peter Lang, 2016).
+She is currently working on a textbook with Ryoko Sasamoto entitled Linguistics in a Multilingual World: An Introduction to Key Concepts (Routledge).

 Jennifer served as executive committee member of the Irish Association of Applied Linguistics (IRAAL) from 2017-2022, and serves as a reviewer for international linguistics and applied linguistics publications and series.
 She welcomes applications from prospective PhD students interested in the sociolinguistics of language learning/education, discourses of language learning, language ideologies, and language, gender, and sexuality.